Hi, I'm Ming!

 Jan 2025

-I started my first quarter teaching at UCSD!
-This quarter, I'm teaching BIPN 100 (Human Physiology I).
-You can find more about my current and future course offerings here.
+I started teaching at UCSD!
+For my first quarter, I'll be teaching BIPN 100 (Human Physiology I).

 May 2024